-We continues to urge customers to be aware of scammers during the COVID-19 pandemics.
+We continue to urge customers to be aware of scammers during the COVID-19 pandemics.
 Customers should beware of phone calls demanding payment via phone.
 Georgia Power will never ask for a credit card or pre-paid debit card number over the phone.

 Putting safety first